Operation Jasmine - Online Webinar

 - Lorraine Brannan is a direct family member of one of the victims associated with Operation Jasmine and will share her experiences with participants and be part of the panel.

-This webinar will be suitable for Social Workers, Social Work, Commissioners, Police Officers, Health Professionals, Care and Nursing Home Managers, Regional Partnership Boards and relevant Third Sector Organisations.
+This webinar was suitable for Social Workers, Social Work, Commissioners, Police Officers, Health Professionals, Care and Nursing Home Managers, Regional Partnership Boards and relevant Third Sector Organisations.